We do NOT:

 We use Holistic Management to ensure that we are always maximizing the health of our animals, the health of the land, the health of our family, and the health of our community.
-To learn more about Holistic Management, visit our organization, Roots of Resilience, a Savory Institute Hub.
+To learn more about Holistic Management, visit our organization, Roots of Resilience.

 How much does it cost and how do I pay?

-We require a $250 deposit for first time customers.
+We require a $250 deposit to reserve your beef.
 You can pay online here.
 You can place a deposit any time after the first of the year for the season you want to purchase beef in.
 The earlier you can place your deposit, the better, to ensure that we have beef left.
 Once you place your order, we will schedule you on a butcher date.
 Our harvest season runs from July to October.
 When your beef is ready, we will contact you with the final balance.

 What the heck do I get when i buy a side/half beef?

 Am I getting a hindquarter or a forequarter?

 We sell mixed quarters, so you will be getting a mix of front and back cuts.
 For this reason we do not offer custom cuts on quarters!
 You will receive a standard cut and wrap package.